yodrew/yodrew.github.io/_pages/water.md

 	- made of thick plastic sheeting (0.15mm)
 	- fits inside frame
 	- top edge folds over horizontal frame pieces and get thumb-tacked or taped in place on outside
 	- bottom edge runs to floor level.
-Put a pan, tray, towel, or paper on the floor under the bucket to catch spills.
+Put a pan, tray, or towel or paper over a plastic sheet on the floor under the bucket to catch spills.
 	- toilet bucket goes inside
 	- cut hole for return duct:
-		- next to a frame leg, to attach a wire or bracket to support duct
+		- next to a frame leg.
+Attach a wire or bracket to support duct
 		- 50--100 off floor
-		- 20-30 smaller than return duct to stretch and fit over it snugly
+		- 20-30 smaller than return duct to fit over it snugly

 <!--&nbsp;-->